Whiteladies Road

 Historically, the part of the road north of Whiteladies Gate (at the junction with Cotham Hill) was the main route from the north west into Bristol, including the through route towards London and Bath from New Passage where there was a ferry from Wales.
 Later it was also the route into Bristol and onwards from the Port at Avonmouth.
 The road was extended in the early 1800s with the building of the road south of Whiteladies Gate, and the route continued down Park Street.

 The main route from Avonmouth was superseded by the building of The Portway in the 1920s.
 Most of the traffic from Wales was removed after the building of the Severn Crossing and M4 in the 1960s, and traffic was further reduced later by the M32; however the modern A4018 still goes along much of the same route through Bristol, and now meets the M5 at Cribbs Causeway and is today still one of the important routes into west Bristol from the motorway.

-A shopping centre has been built around Clifton Down station, and to the north of the station Whiteladies Road has long been an important shopping area.
+A shopping centre has been built around Clifton Down station, and to the north of the station Whiteladies Road has long been an important shopping area and zone for restaurants and bars including Italian restaurants, Pazzo, Tapas bars Bravas, Muino and Condesa as well as health food shops and delis (Better Food, Wild Oats, Papadeli).
+Its proximity to Bristol University creates a vibrant student scene.